cgarethc/goodreads-scraping/README.md

 ### Experience

-Roll up the duplicates and show a button for each result in the same card

-Group lists into sensible sections - e.g. children's awards, literature awards, community lists

-Filter for awards list
+Text typeahead filter for awards list

-Support a Goodreads login and:
+Support a Goodreads profile scrape and:

 - show which books are already read
 - show which books are by authors that user has already read another book by

+Support a Goodreads book details scrape and:

+- walk through read shelf and compile details of books on it

+Create a background scraper that can walk through the library site while the user is viewing the list and:

-Show the availability status at the library (whether actually available or just available to put on hold)
+- Show the availability status at the library (whether actually available or just available to put on hold)

 ### Management